 Route 550, the Million Dollar Highway:

-This was one of my favorite campgrounds we visited on the entire trip (part of the reason we spent three days there!)
+Ridgeway State Park has one of my favorite campgrounds we visited on the entire trip (part of the reason we spent three days there!)
 It’s located just north of Ridgeway on Route 550 (north of Ouray, so out of the peaks).
-They have a lovely, shaded, tent-camping area that’s back off the road, complete with level, graded tent sites, modern restrooms (and showers!), and surrounded by cedar trees.
+They have a lovely, shaded, tent-camping area that’s back off the road, complete with level, graded tent sites, modern restrooms (and showers!), all surrounded by cedar trees.

 Grand Mesa National Forest: